Updated: December 30, 2025

 The employee's family receives nothing from your company's key person policy

 Your CTO has a $1 million key person policy through your business.
-When he dies, your company gets the payout; his family receives zero unless he has separate personal coverage.
+They die, and your company gets the $1 million.
+Their family gets nothing unless the CTO bought separate personal life insurance.

 Pre-existing conditions (in some cases)